binafy/laravel-user-monitoring/README.md

 <a name="authentication-monitoring-views"></a>
 ### Authentication Monitoring Views

-`Laravel-User-Monitoring` also has an amazing views that you can use it very easy, just need to go to `/user-monitoring/authentications-monitoring` url, and enjoy:
+`Laravel-User-Monitoring` also has amazing views that you can use very easily, just need to go to the `/user-monitoring/authentications-monitoring` URL, and enjoy:

 ![Authentication Monitoring Preview](/art/authentications-monitoring/preview.png "Authentication Monitoring")

 <a name="how-to-use-in-big-projects"></a>
 ## How to use in big projects

-If you want to use the `Laravel-User-Monitoring` is big projects, you have lots of way, but I want to say some tips and idea to help you:
+If you want to use `Laravel-User-Monitoring` is big projects, you have lots of ways, but I want to give some tips and ideas to help you:

 > If you have an idea for this section you can create [PRs](https://github.com/binafy/laravel-user-monitoring/pulls) or [issues](https://github.com/binafy/laravel-user-monitoring/issues) to help us.

 1. You can use this package with [Cache](https://laravel.com/docs/10.x/cache)
-2. You can make a seperate DB and connect to your project to seperate monitoring and application.
+2. You can make a separate DB and connect to your project to separate monitoring and application.

 <a name="contributors"></a>
 ## Contributors

-Thanks to all the people who contribute.
+Thanks to all the people who contributed.
 [Contributors](https://github.com/binafy/laravel-user-monitoring/graphs/contributors).

 <a href="https://github.com/binafy/laravel-user-monitoring/graphs/contributors"><img src="https://opencollective.com/laravel-user-monitoring/contributors.svg?width=890&button=false" /></a>